Suitability of the Australian Kelpie for Different Types of Owners

 Well-trained Kelpies are more likely to handle being left alone without causing trouble.
 Basic obedience training helps them understand boundaries and expectations.

-Adequate socialization from an early age can help Kelpies become more comfortable when left alone.
+Adequate socialisation from an early age can help Kelpies become more comfortable when left alone.
 Gradually increasing the time they spend alone can build their confidence.

 Exercise and Stimulation:

 Kelpies are highly active and intelligent dogs.
-Leaving them alone for long periods without physical exercise and mental stimulation can lead to boredom and destructive behavior.
+Leaving them alone for long periods without physical exercise and mental stimulation can lead to boredom and destructive behaviour.

 Separation Anxiety:

 Some Kelpies may develop separation anxiety if left alone for extended periods regularly.
-Signs of separation anxiety include excessive barking, destructive behavior, and house soiling.
+Signs of separation anxiety include excessive barking, destructive behaviour, and house soiling.

 Guidelines for Leaving Kelpies Alone: